robotpy/pynetworktables2js/docs/api_js.rst

     :param key: A networktables key
     :returns: true if a key is present in NetworkTables, false otherwise

+    .. warning:: This may not return correct results when the websocket is not connected

 .. js:function:: NetworkTables.getKeys()

     :returns: all the keys in the NetworkTables

+    .. warning:: This may not return correct results when the websocket is not connected

 .. js:function:: NetworkTables.getValue(key[, defaultValue])